OrdinaryMagician/saya_m/README.md

 *"Hey, it's for self-defense, you know..."*

 A simple self-defense weapon that releases potent, disrupting electromagnetic pulses.
 The potency of the pulse can be increased by holding down the trigger for a longer time.
 The specific model that **Saya** uses can be loaded with 4mm bolts to further increase the lethality of its shots by actually having a solid payload.
-These are not
+Up to 6 of them fit inside the internal magazine.

 ### Slot 3 - Siesta "Goldsmith" Sawed off *[Shotgun, Super Shotgun]*